 This document consists of two parts.
-The first part is the prospectus supplement, which describes specific terms of this offering of notes and also adds to and updates information contained in the accompanying prospectus and the documents incorporated by reference into this prospectus supplement and the accompanying prospectus.
-The second part, the accompanying prospectus, gives more general information, some of which may not apply to this offering.
-If information in this prospectus supplement, or the information incorporated by reference into this prospectus supplement and the accompanying prospectus after the date of the accompanying prospectus, is inconsistent with the accompanying prospectus, this prospectus supplement or such information incorporated by reference into this prospectus supplement and the accompanying prospectus will apply and will supersede that information in the accompanying prospectus.
+The first part is the prospectus supplement, which describes specific terms of this offering of notes and also adds to and updates information contained in the accompanying prospectus and the documents incorporated by reference into this prospectus supplement and the accompanying prospectus, gives more general information, some of which may not apply to this offering.
+If information in this prospectus supplement, or the information incorporated by reference into this prospectus supplement and the accompanying prospectus, the accompanying prospectus, this prospectus supplement and the accompanying prospectus after the date of the accompanying prospectus, is inconsistent with the accompanying prospectus, this prospectus supplement or such information incorporated by reference into this prospectus supplement and the accompanying prospectus will apply and will supersede that information in the accompanying prospectus.